-Minnesota Makes Three: Marriage Equality Passes North Star State
+Minnesota Makes Three: Marriage Equality Passes in State Legislature

 Just six months after voters in Minnesota voted to defeat a proposed constitutional amendment banning same-sex marriage, the state legislature today passed legislation providing equal access to civil marriages for gay and lesbian couples.
 Once Gov. Mark Dayton signs the bill into law, Minnesota becomes the twelfth state, plus D.C, with marriage equality.

 Leading into this year’s successful campaign to pass marriage equality legislation, HRC helped form the Minnesotans United coalition campaign to defeat the 2012 anti-marriage constitutional amendment that would have barred marriage equality in the North Star State.
 HRC contributed more than $1.1 million to the historic 2012 campaign, which paved the way for this year’s victory.
 In 2013 during the legislative campaign to win marriage equality, HRC sent over 170,000 emails and 6,000 text messages to HRC members and supporters in the state, generating nearly 7,500 messages and calls to key legislators.

 “Minnesotans United benefited from having HRC staff on-the-ground here for over a year,” said Minnesotans United Campaign Director Richard Carlbom.
 “HRC has been a terrific partner and their staff, volunteer, and financial support helped us secure victory.”